-The module's Tx power limit may be controlled using either SAR backoff AT commands (defined in [2] AirPrime EM75xx and EM/MC74x1 AT Command Reference (Doc# 41111748)), or the DPR (Dynamic power control) signal.
+The module's Tx power limit may be controlled using either SAR backoff AT commands or the DPR (Dynamic power control) signal.
 Use the GPIOSARENABLE parameter for !CUSTOM to choose the method:

-- AT commands: - · !SARSTATED Set (or report) the default SAR backoff state that the device uses when it powers up.
-This setting persists across power cycles and overrides any PRI setting. - !SARSTATE Set (or report) the current SAR backoff state (override the default state).
-This change in state is non-persistent across power cycles. - !SARBACKOFF Set (or report) the maximum Tx power limit for a specific band/technology/state combination - Dynamic power control The module's firmware monitors DPR (pin 46) and adjusts the RF Tx power appropriately, as detailed in Table 4-9 on page 45.
-(This state change is equivalent to using the !SARSTATE AT command.)
+- AT commands: - !SARSTATEDFLT Set (or report) the default SAR backoff state that the device uses when it powers up.
+This setting is persistent across power cycles and overrides any PRI setting. - !SARSTATE Set (or report) the current SAR backoff state (override the default state).
+This change in state is non-persistent across power cycles. - !SARBACKOFF Set (or report) the maximum Tx power limit for a specific band/technology/state combination.

-Note: A customization is available to invert the DPR logic. (e.g. DPR low = No SAR backoff)
+Note: A customization is available to invert the DPR logic. (e.g. make DPR low = No SAR backoff)